GoogleCloudPlatform/DataflowTemplates/v2/googlecloud-to-googlecloud/docs/BigtableChangeStreamsToBigQuery/README.md

 * bigtableAppProfile: Application profile to use when reading from CBT.
 A single-cluster routing must be used.

 The template has the following optional parameters:
-* bigtableProjectId: Default: The project where the Dataflow pipeline is running.
+* bigtableReadProjectId: Default: The project where the Dataflow pipeline is running.
 * bigQueryTableChangelogName: Default: bigtableTableId + “_changelog”.
 Destination BQ table
 * metadataInstanceId: Default: the same as bigtableInstanceId.
 Change streams metadata table.
 * metadataTableTableId: Default: “__change_stream_md_table”.
 Change streams metadata table.
 * ignoreColumnFamilies: Default: empty.
 A comma-separated list of column families for which changes are to be skipped.
 * ignoreColumns: Default: empty.
 A comma-separated list of columnFamily:columnName values for which changes are to be skipped.
 * startTimestamp: Default: current wall time.
 Starting point of Change stream.
 * writeNumericTimestamps: Default: false.
-If true, timestamp, timestamp_from, timestamp_to changelog table columns will use INT type.
+If true, timestamp, timestamp_from, timestamp_to change log table columns will use INT type.
 * writeRowkeyAsBytes: Default: false.
 If true, the rowkey will be written as BYTES BQ type.
 * writeValuesAsBytes: Default: false.
 If true, the value will be written as BYTES BQ type.
 * bigtableCharset: Default: “UTF-8”.
 Charset to use when reading CBT column qualifiers and row keys (or values if writeValuesAsBytes is false)